 CARE Child Care also uses age-appropriate screening measures to ensure that infants, toddlers and preschoolers' communication, problem solving, personal social and motor skills are on track.
 RTSB's goal, in partnership with knowledgeable and caring child care professionals, is to make sure that all children benefit from the best possible care as early as possible!

-CARE Child Care, funded by a grant from the United Way of Buffalo & Erie County and the Rich Family Foundation, promotes the utilization of CARE graduate sites including:
+CARE Child Care, funded by a grant from the United Way of Buffalo & Erie County, promotes the utilization of CARE graduate sites including:

 - ABC Learn & Play, 140 Brunswick Boulevard, Tiffany Malone, Director